 A. The first thing to understand about eating disorders is that it is not about food.
 Food serves as a maladaptive coping mechanism for the pressure, stress, or conflict in one's life.
-Common factors of the disorder are a strong desire to be perfect, a need to control, self esteem difficulties, September 14, 2007 is commonly seen in girls there is an increase in boys suffering from anorexia and bulimia.
+Common factors of the disorder are a strong desire to be perfect, a need to control, and body distortion.
+Eating disorders are commonly seen in girls, however the occurrence of both Anorexia Nervosa and Bulimia Nervosa is seen to be increasing in boys.
 Eating disorders are both a medical and psychological disease that is best treated by a comprehensive program, which integrates the two concerns.

 Q. My child is afraid of gaining weight and getting fat.
 I've noticed that she hardly touches anything on her plate.
 Mealtime has become a battlefield for the whole family.
 Does my child have an eating disorder?

 A. Fear of gaining weight, fear of getting fat, and difficulty finishing healthy meals are often signs that an eating disorder is developing.
 In addition, family mealtime tends to be tense and is often avoided and met with resistance.